British Toilets

 The M/V Hamnavoe ferry links the Orkney Islands with the north coast of Scotland.

-Several sailings a day, 90 minutes en route each direction.
+There are several sailings a day, 90 minutes en route each direction.

 Here are the heads.